davidtos/virtual_thread_workshop/README.md

 # Web Scraper Workshop
-Welcome by the workshop where you are going to build a web scraper that is going to use:
+Welcome to the workshop where you are going to build a web scraper that is going to use:

 - Platform threads
 - Virtual threads
 - Structured task scope
 - Scoped values

-The workshop start with just a simple single threaded web scraper that only scrapes a single page.
-You are going to improve this web scraper by first making it multithreading followed by using virtual threads.
-These new kind of threads are a great new addition to the Java languages but don't work the same as the old threads in every situation.
+The workshop starts with just a simple single-threaded web scraper that only scrapes a single page.
+You are going to improve this web scraper by first making it multithreaded using platform threads and later by using virtual threads.
+This new type of thread is a great new addition to the Java language but doesn't work the same as platform threads in every situation.
 During this workshop you are going to experience when virtual threads work best, and when they work just oke-ish.

 To follow along with the workshop you need to also check out [this repository](https://github.com/davidtos/workshop_server).
-The repo contains a Spring application that is going to act as the server where the scraper is going to be talking to.
+The repo contains a Spring application that is going to act as the web server that you are going to scrape.

 ## How to follow along with the workshop
 Below you will find the steps of the workshop.
-The best way to following along is to start with step 1 and building inside this branch.
+The best way to follow along is to start with step 1 and to keep developing inside this branch.
 If you want to start every step of the workshop with a clean branch you can also check out the branch belonging to that step.
 Each step has a branch inside this git repo with the same name.
-If you are falling behind please say so, then we can adjust the speed of the workshop :-) or you can also check at the branch of the next step.
+If you are falling behind please say so, then we can adjust the speed of the workshop :-) or you can check out at the branch of the next step.

-## Requirements
-To following along with this workshop you need the following things:

-- Java 21
-- Check out and run the project in [this repository](https://github.com/davidtos/workshop_server).
-- Check out this repository if you haven't done so already

 # TL;DR
 - Let's build a web scraper!
 - Run the Spring project inside [this repository](https://github.com/davidtos/workshop_server), it has the web server we scrape inside it
-- Follow along with the steps below (Ron and David give some theory, hints and background info between steps)
+- Follow along with the steps below (Ron and David give some theory, hints, and background info between steps)
 - Already done and want to start with the next step? go head! :-)
 - Any questions?
 Feel free to ask!
 We are happy to answer them

+# Requirements
+To follow along with this workshop you need the following things:

+- Java 21
+- Check out and run the project in [this repository](https://github.com/davidtos/workshop_server).
+- Check out this repository if you haven't done so already

 # The steps of the workshop:
 Just follow along with the following steps.
 If you have any questions feel free to ask Ron and I are there to answer them.